Why Furnace Is Not Blowing Hot Air?

-There are several reasons why your furnace is not blowing hot air, but some of them are: Dirty Air Filter, Issue With Furnace Ignition System and Issue with House Temp Thermostat.
+There are several possible reasons why your furnace is not blowing hot air, but the most likely are: a Dirty Air Filter, an issue with the Thermostat, or a Furnace Ignition System (or Heat Strips – on electric) failure.

 This article will not only help you troubleshoot common causes of the malfunction, but it will help you recognize when a professional’s help is necessary.